mitmplay/mitm-play/README.md

 # Macro Keys
 A hot keys that can be press on specific page and it will do similar thing with _a macro from mechanical keyboard_, except its generated from injected mitm-play `macros.js`,

-As you can compare with autofill `macros` above, the commands don't include selector, means it will run from current input focused.

 Example below show a defined macro keys: `KeyP` & To activate, it need to press combination buttons of `Ctrl` **+** `Alt` **+** `KeyP`.

 list of `key.code` : https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code/code_values